MARS-Group-HAW/model-mars-laser-tag-game/README.md

 # Multi-Agent LaserTag Simulation Game

-This simulation game runs on the multi-agent simulation framework MARS (Multi-Agent Research and Simulation) to give AI developers an opportunity to implement and test AI for agents and let them compete against each other to see which AI wins the game.
-The goal of the game is to collect as many points as possible by "tagging" enemy agents.
-The agent with the highest score at the end of the simulation time wins the game.
+This simulation game runs on the multi-agent simulation framework [MARS (Multi-Agent Research and Simulation)](https://mars-group-haw.github.io/index.html).
+The game enables developers to implement and test agent behaviors and let agent teams compete against each other.
+The goal of each agent team is to collect as many points as possible by "tagging" agents of enemy teams.
+The team with the highest score at the end of the simulation wins the game.

-For project and simulation setup, game rules, agent interfaces, and other information that might be helpful when working with LaserTag, please see `Documentation/`.
+For project and simulation setup, game rules, agent interfaces, and other information about LaserTag, see `Documentation/`.

-## Requirements
+## Usage

-LaserTag is written in MARS C#, which can be used in, for example, JetBrains Rider with the MARS C# package (you can search for the package `Mars.Life.Simulations` using the NuGet package manager).
+LaserTag is written in MARS [C#](https://learn.microsoft.com/en-us/dotnet/csharp/).
+To use the project, open it with [JetBrains Rider](https://www.jetbrains.com/rider/).

+**Note:** MARS integrate into the IDE via a [NuGet](https://www.nuget.org/) package.
+If the MARS dependencies are not resolved properly, use the NuGet package manager to search for and install the package `Mars.Life.Simulations`.

-## Setting up a Game
+## Game Setup

 To set up a LaserTag game, please follow these steps: